vmware-serengeti/serengeti-pantry/README.md

   pig:     http://localhost/distros/apache/1.0.1/pig-0.9.2.tar.gz     (the url of pig tarball of this Hadoop distribution)
 </pre>
-You can manually save meta data for a new Hadoop Distribution with id 'new_distro' into the databag 'hadoop_distros', add the following code in cluster role file, and upload the cluster role to Chef Server, then run the cookbooks.
+You can manually save meta data for a new Hadoop Distribution with id 'new_distro' into the databag 'hadoop_distros', add the following code in cluster role file, and upload the cluster role to Chef Server, then bootstrap the node.
 <pre>
   override_attributes({
     :hadoop => {